dustinpfister/blog_posts/_posts/js-function-domain.md

 ## 1 - Basics of function domain in javaScript

 In this section I will just be going over a few simple examples of function domain in javaScript.
+These will include examples that involve creating the whole range of possible input values for a function when it is possible to do so without eating up to much overhead.
+In other cases some other means will have to be used to run threw just a fraction of the function domain because there are just way to many possible input values.

 ### 1.1 - creating a function domain